Bayer-Group/KGE-Frontend/README.md

 ### plotconfig

 This dialog is used to configure the Plotsettings.
-It allows the user to set additional parameters for plotting a path between two nodes and set the used stardog db instance and virtual graphs.
+It allows the user to set additional parameters for plotting a path between two nodes and set the used triplestore db instance.

 ## helpers